LukasMurdock/LukasMurdock.github.io/_posts/2021-02-03-dear-teacher.md

 Is that what this is for?

 Let’s go back around 60 years ago.
-A time where we saw the first commercial computer, Color Television broadcast system, polio vaccine, commercial microwave oven, transatlantic telephone cable, three-point seatbelt, satellite television, computer mouse, push button telephone, measles vaccine, handheld electronic calculator all coming into life.
+A time where we saw the first commercial computer, Color Television broadcast system, polio vaccine, commercial microwave oven, transatlantic telephone cable, three-point seatbelt, satellite television, computer mouse, push button telephone, measles vaccine, and handheld electronic calculator all coming into life.

 It would be at least a decade before we would see the personal computer, E-mail, cell phones, Microsoft, Apple, Amazon, and Google.